|

 Jeff Brown, Lead Guitar

-"My childhood dream was
+every childhood dream was

 to grow up and become a member of the Busch Band.